-Fortify 24×7’s Cybersecurity Managed™ program delivers a comprehensive and customizable set of strategic and adaptive cybersecurity services which address the entire security landscape.
-These services include assessment and planning, pen testing and threat hunting, SIEM management and security monitoring, perimeter and endpoint protection, secure cloud networking and incident response.
+Fortify 24×7’s Cybersecurity Managed™ program delivers a comprehensive and customizable set of strategic and adaptive cybersecurity services that address the entire security landscape.
+These services include assessment and planning, pen testing and threat hunting, SIEM management and security monitoring, perimeter and endpoint protection, secure cloud networking, and incident response.

 Years Of Experience